simonlim42/Type-Inference/readme.md

 ## Getting Started

-In the file `Coursework.hs`, you will find the initial implementation of the λ -calculus from the tutorials.
+In the file `TypeInference.hs`, you will find the initial implementation of the λ -calculus from the tutorials.
 The project is divided into several assignments, each contributing to the development of the type inference system.
 These assignments are designed to be independent in some cases, or build on each other, so if you encounter challenges, feel free to attempt the next assignment.